3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Expected result**

 The output should contain information about detected SDWire.
+The output of the command should show, that the Product is `FT200X USB I2C` and the Manufacturer is `FTDI`.

 Example output:

     ```bash
     (...)